ryanbrahim/CS400_Project2_Course_Cataloginator/README.md

 # CS400_Project2_Course_Cataloginator

 One suggestion, just download everything in the repo.
-Then on your desktop you could sort it out.
+Then on your desktop you could use the appropriate folder.
 If anyone else has a better idea, then edit this README.